“My password has been hacked again. That’s the third time I’ve had to rename the dog.”

 Cyber scams are a pervasive threat in the digital world and their impact can be devastating.

-The average amount of money lost to cyber-crime is $20,000.1 For some, scams can even mean the loss of an entire life’s savings.
+The amount of money Australians lost to cyber-crime in 2023 was $2.74 billion.1 For some, scams can even mean the loss of an entire life’s savings.
 Cyber-crime can be hard to identify and difficult to stop once it is underway.

-From deceptive emails and texts to fake websites and advertisements, our online world is awash with attempts at fraud aiming to trick us into divulging sensitive information or sending money.
+From deceptive emails, phone calls, and texts to fake websites and advertisements, our world is awash with attempts to deceive and trick us into divulging sensitive information or sending money.

-But by understanding the nature of these kinds of threats, staying alert to attempts at fraud, and adopting best practices for online safety, it is possible to protect yourself and your loved ones from loss.
+But by understanding the nature of these kinds of threats, staying alert to attempts to deceive, and adopting best practices for online safety, it is possible to protect yourself and your loved ones from loss.

 This guide explains the main types of online scams you may come across and offers the latest best practice thinking on how to keep yourself safe.